tojaskivi/iot_temperature/README.md

 I would love to have used LoRa instead of WiFi, because it consumes a lot less power, which would make the battery last a lot longer.
 It would also be cool if I could have connected the temperature to some blinds or curtains, so they would go up and down depending on the temperature.

 ---

 ### Thank you! :sheep:

-You can find me on

-- GitHub
-- Twitter
-- or email me